-Due to the demands of the program, we highly encourage Interested individuals to read through all program and recruiting information thoroughly to see if the Global Advocate Program is a right fit before applying to the program.
-We also encourage applicants to hold a discovery call with a Mama Hope staff member or alumni for a more insightful look into the program.
+Due to the demands of the program, we highly encourage interested applicants to read through all program and recruiting information thoroughly to see if the Global Advocate Program is a right fit before applying.
+We also encourage applicants to inquire about webinars for a deeper look into the program.
 Email email@example.com for more information.

-Once applications are reviewed, applicants will be offered two interviews.
-The Mama Hope staff will then direct all applications, resumes and interview notes to our partners on the ground to ensure the Advocate will be a great fit for their organization.
-Decisions will not be made without completed reference checks.
-Applicants will be informed of their acceptance within one to two weeks after their second interview.
-We ask that all accepted applicants confirm their acceptance into the program within 5 days of Mama Hope’s decision so we can plan the next steps accordingly.
+Applicants who move forward will be offered two interviews.
+Mama Hope also directs top applications, resumes and interview notes to our partner organizations to ensure the applicant will be a great fit for their organization.
+Applicants are informed of their status at least two weeks prior to the Launch Weekend.
+We ask that all accepted applicants confirm their acceptance into the program within 5 days of Mama Hope’s decision.

 How can I contact current or recently returned Global Advocates to ask them about their experiences?

-To learn more about the experience from a current or recently returned Advocate, email email@example.com.
-She will put you in touch with someone who lives in your area or who has similar areas of interests within the program.
+To learn more about the Global Advocate Program from an alumni of the Global Advocate Program, email firstname.lastname@example.org.
+We will put you in touch with someone who lives in your area or who has similar areas of interests within the program.